-Definition of Regular Work Location: The County facility(ies) or designated area(s) within the County where an worker reports when commencing his/her regularly assigned functions.
+Definition of Regular Work Location: The County facility(ies) or designated area(s) within the County where a worker reports when commencing their regularly assigned functions.

-Any County facility(ies) or designated area(s) to which a worker is assigned for a period in excess of 20 consecutive work days shall ordinarily be considered a regular work location and, as such, not subject to employee mileage reimbursement.
-Temporary assignments that extend beyond 20 days may be considered for a mileage reimbursement eligibility extension not to exceed a total of twenty (20) additional work days.
+Any County facility(ies) or designated area(s) to which a worker is assigned for a period in excess of thirty (30) consecutive work days shall ordinarily be considered a regular work location and, as such, not subject to employee mileage reimbursement.
+Temporary assignments that extend beyond thirty (30) days may be considered for a mileage reimbursement eligibility extension not to exceed a total of twenty (20) additional work days.
 All approval authority for extensions rests with the Human Resources Director whose decision shall be final.

 A worker is entitled to mileage reimbursement under the following conditions:

-A worker who is required to engage in any work related travel at the conclusion of which the worker’s work day will be completed shall be entitled to mileage reimbursement for all miles traveled less the normal mileage from the regular work location to his/her residence.
+4. A worker who is required to engage in any work related travel at the conclusion of which the worker’s work day will be completed shall be entitled to mileage reimbursement for all miles traveled less the normal mileage from the regular work location to their residence.